Bobby Jenks: Chicago White Sox

 On December 2, 2010, the White Sox declined to tender him a contract and he became a free agent.
+He left ranked second in career saves amongst White Sox pitchers.

 Boston Red Sox

-After the 2010 season, Jenks signed a two-year, $12 million contract with the Boston Red Sox on December 21, 2010.
+On December 21, 2010, Jenks signed a two-year, $12 million contract with the Boston Red Sox.
 Jenks struggled for much of 2011 with injuries, going on the disabled list three times during the season.
-On September 13, 2011, the Red Sox announced that Jenks had been diagnosed with a pulmonary embolism.
-He pitched in 19 games during the season, going 2–2 with an ERA of 6.32.
+A bicep strain that had sent him to the injured list saw him try to gut it out for the rest of the season.
+A June game against the Yankees saw him get hurt when trying to throw a four-seam fastball that saw him describe the pain as "almost like a spoon had been shoved into my back."
+He stated that this is when he started taking pain medication, mostly with Percocet.
+Teammate Tim Wakefield suggested that Jenks get MRI images on his spine.
+The images revealed Jenks had bone spurs on his spine that were impacting on his nerves and calcifying tendons.
+He soon developed a blood clot that moved up to his lung.
+On September 13, 2011, the Red Sox announced that Jenks had been diagnosed with a pulmonary embolism; he soon came down with colitis as well.
+He pitched in 19 games during the 2011 season, going 2–2 with an ERA of 6.32.